-- (a) (General) Housing Loans originated or purchased by Westpac as Approved Seller may have some or all of the features or options described in this section.
+- (a) (General) Each Housing Loan originated or purchased by Westpac as Approved Seller may have some or all of the features or options described in this section.
 In addition, during the term of any Housing Loan, Westpac may from time to time at its own initiative, or at the request of the Borrower, change any of the features and options of the Housing Loans.
 Depending on the product type and the nature of the feature or option selected, various fees may apply. - (b) (Redraws and Further Advances) The Housing Loans generally provide for a redraw facility which allows the Borrower to redraw principal repayments made in excess of scheduled principal repayments.
 This is available for both variable and fixed rate Housing Loans.
 Restrictions apply to the amount that can be redrawn on fixed rate Housing Loans.
 Borrowers may request a Redraw or Further Advance at any time via various methods such as online, phone or branch withdrawals, cheque, direct debit or via card access.
 The Approved Seller may provide a redraw if the Borrower is entitled to a redraw because of prepayments and if the loan is not a delinquent loan.
 A Redraw will not result in the Housing Loan being removed from the Mortgage Pool.

 The loan documentation and/or the Mortgage for a Housing Loan may allow a Borrower to request additional funds from Westpac through increasing their credit limit.
-Unlike a Redraw, this causes the relevant Housing Loan Principal to exceed the original amortised scheduled balance of the relevant Housing Loan.
+Unlike a Redraw, this causes the relevant Housing Loan Principal to exceed the current amortised scheduled balance of the relevant Housing Loan.
 Such an advance is known as a Further Advance.
-Westpac may only provide a Further Advance if the Approved Seller purchases the relevant Housing Loan from the Trustee.
+Westpac will only provide a Further Advance if its underwriting and credit criteria are satisfied and may, in its absolute discretion, request the Trust Manager, on behalf of the Trustee, to (and on that request the Trust Manager must, on behalf of the Trustee) transfer the relevant Housing Loan from the Trust to the Seller or an Other Trust within 2 Business Days of the Further Advance.